su8/pinky-bar/README.md

 For example I manually turn off the cpu frequency governor in my kernel builds, which sets it to performance.

 The cpu frequency detection is easy, but it poses a roadblock by assuming that the "ondemand" is set and/or is enabled in the user kernel.

-Decision 1: On a multicore/thread cpu the detection for each core/thread will produce up to 8 digit number, thus 4 core and 4 thread cpu will produce: 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678, without including MHz for each core/thread, which will take a lot of space in the final statusbar output.
+Decision 1: On a multicore/thread cpu, the detection for each core/thread will produce up to 8 digit number, thus 4 core and 4 thread cpu will produce: 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678, without including MHz for each core/thread, which will take a lot of space in the final statusbar output.
 This way the user will know for how long and which core/thread is under some load.

-Decision 2: On other hand it will be lame on a 10/16 core/thread system to show the overall (not per core/thread) cpu frequency that have been summed up, which will beat the purpose of cpu frequency detection in first place, as the user will not be aware that some core/thread is running at full cpu clock speed as the load will be spread equally.
+Decision 2: On other hand it will be lame on a 10/16 core/thread system to show the overall (not per core/thread) cpu frequency that have been summed up, which will beat the purpose of cpu frequency detection in first place, as the user will not be aware that some core/thread is running at full cpu clock speed as the load will be spread equally when summing the numbers up.

+---

+GPU temperature, voltage, fan(s) and used RAM: hard, but not impossible.

 It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection.
-Should we detect multiple gpus (SLI,single dual gpu card), how to detect which of the multiple gpu cards is actually the one for **this** monitor in case the program is compiled **--without-x11** and/or xinerama ?
+Should we detect multiple gpus (SLI,single dual gpu card), how to detect which of the multiple gpu cards is actually the one used for **this** monitor in case the program is compiled **--without-x11** and/or xinerama ?
 What about hybrid combination and some gpu manufactor that is not supported by MESA ?
 My legacy gpu only shows it's vendor name, model and used ram (in MESA) because it's onboard gpu.

 ---